 • Don't Start with "I." I have no idea if this is true or a myth, but I heard once NEVER to begin a paragraph using I...
 I did this, I did that because it was amateurish.
 I am sure it's true, but I believe it so I searched for ways to avoid this common error when you're just beginning your writing journey.

 - Swap parts of the sentence.
 Simply shuffle the first and second parts of your sentences around so the sentence that starts with ‘I’ is answering the first part.

 - EXAMPLE: "I ordered coffee because coffee is my go-to afternoon pick me up" would become "Because coffee is my go-to afternoon pick me, I ordered coffee."

 - EXAMPLE: "I realized I was singing as I boarded the subway" would become "As I boarded the subway, I realized I was singing!"
 I sang as I boarded the subway."

 • Paragraphs.
 At some point, you can create paragraphs.
 Break when you change focus.
 What you want are small bites to urge your reader to keep reading.
 The easier the read, the greater your audience.
 A great tool is https://wordcounter.net/, which you can bookmark.
 When you paste your work in, you'll see a general understanding of the reading level on the right side of the web page.

 Keep the reading level low, once again, for a greater audience—however, do not forfeit sounding like you talk—it needs to sound like you are telling your story.

 • Chapters.
 After paragraphs, you'll begin to break it into chapters.
-When what you're saying has a more significant shift than just going onto a new paragraph or creating a subtitle, then make it a chapter.
+When what you're saying has a more significant shift than just going onto a new paragraph or creating a subtitle, that's when you make it a chapter.